Could a Colon Cleanse Really Cure Acne?

 But Isn’t Regularity Important?

-How fast food passes through your colon does have an impact on your health.
+How fast food passes through your colon4 does have an impact on your health5.
 The faster food moves through your lower digestive tract, the fewer calories are absorbed.
-The faster food moves through your colon, the less your pancreas is stimulated to produce insulin.
+The faster food moves through your colon, the less your pancreas is stimulated to produce insulin6.
 The less insulin there is in your bloodstream, the less you fat you store around your waste.

 The way to make sure food passes through your digestive tract quickly, however, is not to take a colon cleanser, bulking agent, or laxative.
 The way to make sure food passes through your digestive tract quickly is to eat less!
 And there are certain foods that help maintain both the health of your colon and clear up your complexion.